 - Frequent errors while moving data

 The endurance of an SSD depends on some factors.
-The type of cell it uses, has a direct impact on the number of program/erase cycles before failure.
-There are key differences between SLC, MLC, eMLC and TLC.
-You can learn further about these types of memory here.
+The type of cell it uses has a direct impact on the number of program/erase cycles before failure.

 - SLC: Single-level cell flash memory supports up to 100,000 program/erase cycles.